bkoupal/swick-card-game/README.md

-# 21 Online
+# Swick

 ![Game screenshot](screenshot.png)

-21 Online is an online multiplayer Blackjack game.
-You can play it [here](https://stopnoanime.github.io/21-online/).
+Swick is an online multiplayer Swick game.
+You can play it [here](https://stopnoanime.github.io/swick-card-game/).

 ## Architecture
 The game's frontend is made with Angular.
 The backend is made using Node.js and the [Colyseus](https://github.com/colyseus/colyseus) framework.